-29. The Chamber notes that, upon close review, there are additional instances of similar inconsistencies between the text of the DCC and the schedule of the charges.49 By the same token, it also notes that, while errors, internal inconsistencies and omissions appearing in the DCC are the responsibility of the Prosecutor, who must bear any prejudice resulting therefrom,50 the Defence for Ngaïssona only requests to reject the Prosecutor's request to file a corrigendum.

-30. Accordingly, the Chamber considers that, since it cannot be said that those flaws resulted in undue prejudice as regards the ability of the Defence to defend against the charges, the dismissal of the relevant charges would be an excessive and disproportionate remedy.
-Furthermore, in light of the current stage of the proceedings, the filing of a corrigendum before this Chamber would not be of any meaningful assistance.

-3. Defence joint request to exclude the evidence of Witness [REDACTED] (filings no. 301 and 349)

-31. On 29 August 2019, the Defence for Yekatom filed its 'Motion for Finding of Disclosure Violation and for Remedial Measures', thereby (i) submitting that the Prosecution had violated its obligation to disclose exculpatory evidence with respect to Witness [REDACTED]; and (ii) requesting that the Chamber make a finding to this effect, order the immediate disclosure of the relevant material and require this Witness to be heard viva voce at the Confirmation Hearing.51 On 30 August 2019, the Defence for Ngaïssona, through its 'Consolidated Ngaïssona Defence Response to "Motion for Extension of Time to File List of Evidence" and "Motion for Finding of Disclosure Violation and for Remedial Measures", joined the request of the Defence
+- 29. The Chamber notes that, upon close review, there are additional instances of similar inconsistencies between the text of the DCC and the schedule of the charges.
+By the same token, it also notes that, while errors, internal inconsistencies and omissions appearing in the DCC are the responsibility of the Prosecutor, who must bear any prejudice resulting therefrom, the Defence for Ngaïssona only requests to reject the Prosecutor's request to file a corrigendum. - 30.
+Accordingly, the Chamber considers that, since it cannot be said that those flaws resulted in undue prejudice as regards the ability of the Defence to defend against the charges, the dismissal of the relevant charges would be an excessive and disproportionate remedy.
+Furthermore, in light of the current stage of the proceedings, the filing of a corrigendum before this Chamber would not be of any meaningful assistance. - 3.
+Defence joint request to exclude the evidence of Witness P-0801 (filings no. 301 and 349) - 31.
+On 29 August 2019, the Defence for Yekatom filed its 'Motion for Finding of Disclosure Violation and for Remedial Measures', thereby (i) submitting that the Prosecution had violated its obligation to disclose exculpatory evidence with respect to Witness P-0801; and (ii) requesting that the Chamber make a finding to this effect, order the immediate disclosure of the relevant material and require this Witness to be heard viva voce at the Confirmation Hearing.
+On 30 August 2019, the Defence for Ngaïssona, through its 'Consolidated Ngaïssona Defence Response to "Motion for Extension of Time to File List of Evidence" and "Motion for Finding of Disclosure Violation and for Remedial Measures", joined the request of the Defence for

-49 By way of example, see DCC, para.
+&lt;sup>49 By way of example, see DCC, para.
 445 (which mentions the Arabe and Bala neighbourhoods as attacked in Bossemptélé, while the schedule of charges only refers to the Arabe neighbourhood); DCC, para.
 593 (which mentions 163 Muslim civilians removed from a compound, while the schedule refers to 'over several hundreds of Muslim civilians').

-50 Pre-Trial Chamber I, The Prosecutor v.
+&lt;sup>50 Pre-Trial Chamber I, The Prosecutor v.
 Callixte Mbarushimana, Decision on the 'Defence request to exclude the Prosecution's amended document containing the charges and amended list of evidence', 22 July 2011, ICC-01/04-01/10-306.

-51 Defence for Yekatom, The Prosecutor v.
+&lt;sup>51 Defence for Yekatom, The Prosecutor v.
 Alfred Yekatom and Patrice-Edouard Ngaïssona, Motion for Finding of Disclosure Violation and for Remedial Measures, 29 August 2019, ICC-01/14-01/18-301-Conf.

-for Yekatom.52 On 2 September 2019, the Chamber received the 'Prosecution's Response to the Yekatom Defence's "Motion for Finding a Disclosure Violation and for Remedial Measures".53 On 10 September 2019, the Chamber further received the 'Prosecution's Notification Regarding the Order of Pre-Trial Chamber II in the Decision on the Defence Motion for an Extension of Time to File List of Evidence and Related Motions' whereby the Office of the Prosecutor indicated, inter alia, that it was not in a position to disclose the material relating to the Witness without violating the protective orders [REDACTED].54 On 17 September 2019, the Defence for Yekatom filed its 'Response to Prosecution Notification Refusing to Disclose Exculpatory Material', reiterating its request that the Chamber either (i) order the disclosure of evidence concerning Witness [REDACTED] before the conclusion of the Confirmation Hearing; or (ii) exclude the evidence relating to this Witness in the event of non-disclosure by that time.55
+Yekatom.
+On 2 September 2019, the Chamber received the 'Prosecution's Response to the Yekatom Defence's "Motion for Finding a Disclosure Violation and for Remedial Measures".
+On 10 September 2019, the Chamber further received the 'Prosecution's Notification Regarding the Order of Pre-Trial Chamber II in the Decision on the Defence Motion for an Extension of Time to File List of Evidence and Related Motions' whereby the Office of the Prosecutor indicated, inter alia, that it was not in a position to disclose the material relating to the Witness without violating the protective orders issued by Trial Chambers III and VII in the Bemba case and the Bemba et al. case respectively.
+On 17 September 2019, the Defence for Yekatom filed its 'Response to Prosecution Notification Refusing to Disclose Exculpatory Material', reiterating its request that the Chamber either (i) order the disclosure of evidence concerning Witness P-0801 before the conclusion of the Confirmation Hearing; or (ii) exclude the evidence relating to this Witness in the event of non-disclosure by that time.